riviera maya adventures

 Most varieties of stingrays have one or more barbed venomous stingers on their tail,.
 While this may sound dangerous there is no need to be afraid.
 The ray only uses their tails when they feel threatened and they’re only used in self-defense.

-Sting rays are very non aggressive.
-They can be found swimming alone or in groups.
+Sting rays are very non-aggressive.
+You can find them swimming alone or in groups.

-Our snorkel guides are trained to take you on underwater snorkeling adventures that protect you and the wild life you encounter.
-Come on and out and learn more fun facts about the super cool creatures on our snorkel sailing adventures.
+Our trained snorkel guides will take you on underwater snorkeling adventures that protect you and the wildlife you encounter.